johnssproul/RepeatProfiler/output/index.md

 ![phylip](phylip.png)

-This file summarizes signatures in variant-enhanced profiles by encoding abundant variants at each site as molecular-morphological characters (details on this process are provided in out paper on RepeatProfiler).
+This file summarizes signatures in variant-enhanced profiles by encoding abundant variants at each site as molecular-morphological characters (details on this process are provided in our paper on RepeatProfiler).
 This file can be directly fed into phylogenetic software and analyzed as morphological data.
-We commonly do this using IQ-TREE.
-This approach leverages the statistical framework of phylogenetic analysis to groups samples based on signal from variant profiles.
+We commonly do this using <a href="http://www.iqtree.org/" target="_blank">IQ-TREE</a>.
+This approach leverages the statistical framework of phylogenetic analysis to group samples based on signal from variant profiles.

 ### Sample Specific Subfolders